GaloyMoney/dealer/README.md

 It's packaged as a docker image, and is automatically installed as part of the Galoy helm charts.

-With a default installation, Galoy-Pay can be access under `pay.domain.com`.
+With a default installation, Galoy-Pay can be accessed under `pay.domain.com`.

-Galoy-Pay usese query, mutation, and subscription operations from the Galoy's graphql API endpoints `api.domain.com` as defined in [schema.graphql](https://github.com/GaloyMoney/galoy/blob/main/src/graphql/main/schema.graphql)
+Galoy-Pay uses query, mutation, and subscription operations from the Galoy's graphql API endpoints `api.domain.com` as defined in [schema.graphql](https://github.com/GaloyMoney/galoy/blob/main/src/graphql/main/schema.graphql)

 ## How to run this repo locally?